 Are you still wondering exactly how the ALC works?
 Have a look at our Frequenty asked Questions below.
-If you are still unsure just email us on email@example.com and we'll fill you in.
+If you are still unsure just email us on AcademicLearningCentre@mtu.ie and we'll get you on the right track.

 Do I need to prepare for an ALC appointment?